Predictia/AQUA/docs/sphinx/source/installation.rst

 Installation on MareNostrum 5 (MN5) HPC at Barcelona Supercomputing Center (BSC)
 --------------------------------------------------------------------------------

-To enable git, pip-install, conda etc. on MN5, configure an SSH tunnel and set up proxy environment variables:
+To enable internet-dependent operations like git, pip install, or conda on MN5, you can configure an SSH tunnel and set up proxy environment variables.

+Note: We recommend using a machine with a stable connection, such as Levante or LUMI, for these configurations, as connections to MN5 from personal computers may be unstable

-Add a ``RemoteForward`` directive for a high five-digit port number (e.g., ``52698``) under the MN5 section of your ``.ssh/config`` file:
+Add a ``RemoteForward`` directive for a high five-digit port number under the MN5 section of your ``~/.ssh/config`` file.
+Use the following configuration, replacing ``<port_number>`` with a unique high five-digit port to avoid conflicts:

 .. code-block:: plaintext

     Host mn5
         RemoteForward 52698

-Use a unique high five-digit port number to avoid conflicts.
-Replace ``52698`` with your chosen port.
+After logging into MN5, export the following proxy environment variables export the proxy variables to direct traffic through the SSH tunnel.
+Replace ``<port_number>`` with the same port number used in your SSH configuration:

 After logging into MN5, export the proxy variables to direct traffic through the SSH tunnel:

 .. code-block:: bash